alexhallam/tablespoon/README.md

 Many methods exist for probabilistic forecasting.
 If you are looking for impressive probabilistic forecasting package see the list of recommendation at the bottom of this README.
+This package is <b>exceptionally ordinary</b>.
 It is expected that this package may be used as a compliment to what is already out there.

-This package does **not** introduce new forecasting models.
-Instead, this package focuses on making existing simple forecasting methods accessible.
+# Why Run Simple Methods

+We have found, by experience, many good uses for the methods in this package.
 To often we see that forecast method go in production without a naive method to accompany it.
 In our eyes we see that this is a missed opportunity.

-# Why Run Simple Methods

-This package does **not** introduce new forecasting models.
-It is fantastically ordinary.
-We have found, by experience, many good uses for the methods in this package.

 1. **Naive May Be Good Enough**: Some applications do not need anything more impressive than a simple forecasting method.